 Smart Wi-Fi Plug

-I bought WeMo Switch, when it was on sale.
+I bought a WeMo switch when it was on sale.
 It works pretty reliably although every other day asks to update it.

-Unfortunately, all these hardware out of the box does not solve my home automation scenarios and I had two write some code.
-I'll cover those customizations in the next part of my blog.
+Unfortunately, all this hardware out of the box does not solve my home automation scenarios and I had two write some code.
+I’ll cover those customizations in the next part of my blog.